tduyng/tduyng.github.io/content/blog/2025-11-26-neovim-highlight-syntax/index.md

 +++
-title = "Part 5: Neovim syntax highlighting with Tree-sitter" description = "Learn about Tree-sitter.
+title = "Neovim syntax highlighting with Tree-sitter" description = "Learn about Tree-sitter.
 The modern parser that changed how we understand code, not just in Neovim but everywhere" template = "post.html" date = 2025-11-26